 - These master’s courses in information management are taught by top-tier researchers and professionals from all aspects of the information sciences

-- Students can tailor their degree to focus on one or two of the following information management graduate program majors: (ALA accredited) Library & Information Science, Digital Content Management, Human-Computer Interaction & User Experience (UX)
+- Students choose one of the following information management graduate program majors: (ALA accredited) Library & Information Science, Digital Content Management, Human-Computer Interaction & User Experience (UX)

 - Provides a closer connection to information work through a capstone project, ensuring that students have practical work experience by the time they graduate and are prepared to enter the workforce at a professional level

 - Students may pursue a dual degree program by combining the Master’s in Information with any other CCI graduate degree program

 - Students of the information management master's degree program are prepared to work in information roles in organizations of all types – from libraries, to archives, to corporations and government agencies

 - Our Library & Information Science major is accredited by the American Library Association since 1924

 The Master of Science in Information is Available

 - Five core courses in one of the following three majors: 1) Library and Information Science (LIS), 2) Digital Content Management (DCM), and 3) Human-Computer Interaction/User Experience (HCI/UX);